-Having said that, here are six food items that I would recommend you to eat during Ramadan not only because they are nutritious, but also because they are Prophet Muhammad's (S.A.W) favorites!
-Eating what the Prophet (S.A.W) loves is sunnah and thus, eating the following will undoubtedly give you great rewards on this earth and/or the hereafter.
+Mindful eating is a key component of celebrating the spirit of Ramadan, where we try to get through our fasts as best as we can by consuming the best foods.
+Having said that, here are six food items that I would recommend you to eat during Ramadan not only because they are nutritious, but also because they are Prophet Muhammad's (SAW) favorites!
+Eating what the Prophet (SAW) loves is sunnah and thus, eating the following will undoubtedly give you great rewards on this earth and/or the hereafter.

-The Prophet Muhammad (S.A.W) once said that grapes can purify the blood, provide vigor and strengthen the kidneys.
-It is true because they contain high levels of beneficial plant compounds - protein, fiber, and vitamins.
+Prophet Muhammad (SAW) once said that grapes can purify the blood, provide vigor and strengthen the kidneys.
+These blood-purifying and body-invigorating characteristics are actually true because they contain high levels of beneficial plant compounds - protein, fiber, and vitamins.
 According to research, one cup of grapes provides more than a quarter of the Reference Daily Intake (RDI) for vitamin K, a vitamin important for blood clotting and healthy bones.

 Among other benefits, eating grapes has proven to reduce your risk of cancer.
 Research has shown that grape extracts can block the growth and spread of breast cancer cells.
-Another research said that eating 1 pound of grapes per day for two weeks can lower markers of colon cancer risk.
-So load up on grapes the next time you go grocery shopping at the supermarket!
+Another research said that eating 1 pound of grapes per day for two weeks can lower markers of colon cancer risk, a great addition to your diet.
+So load up on grapes the next time you go grocery shopping at the supermarket.

 Interestingly, ever since the era of ancient Egypt, honey is believed to have the power to heal wounds and burns.
-It can be also used to treat diabetic foot ulcers, which are known to lead to foot amputation.
-According to various kinds of research, the healing powers of honey comes from its antibacterial and anti-inflammatory properties.
+It can also be used to treat diabetic foot ulcers, which are known to lead to foot amputations.
+According to various kinds of research, the healing powers of honey come from its antibacterial and anti-inflammatory properties.